Essential skills for today’s leaders: learn how to embody your ethics, earn your team’s trust, and dismantle toxic work culture

 Leaders and managers everywhere are learning the importance of creating safe, satisfying workplaces rooted in principles of social justice.
 But many of us who try to lead with ethics and integrity struggle with embracing a position of power and authority.
-We worry about “being bossy,” unintentionally disrespecting others, or making the wrong call—and in the process, we put our minds and bodies under so much stress that we burn out.
+You might worry about “being bossy,” unintentionally disrespecting others, or making the wrong call—and in the process, put your mind and body under so much stress that you burn out.

 - Nurture trust with clients and coworkers

 - Ground and re-center when you’re thrown off by a mistake or problem

 - Soothe the “Ouch!” of negative feedback

 - Break away from grind and hustle culture

 - Turn workplace conflict into a source of positive change and growth